onflow/docs/docs/networks/flow-port/index.md

 Typically, your wallet provider will support most of these features.
 However, should your wallet provider not do so, or should you wish to use this tool for any other reason, Flow Foundation makes it available for you.

 ## Creating an Account
 In order to access Flow Port, you must have a valid Flow address.
-If you do not have a Flow address, you can choose to create one via any of the available FCL wallet providers.
+If you do not have a Flow address you can create one by installing a [Flow compatible wallet](../../ecosystem/wallets).

-### Blocto
+### Flow Wallet
-#### Before You Start

- 1. If you already have an existing Blocto Account, [navigate to this link](https://blocto.app.link/flow-distribution) to finish setting up your account to ensure tokens can be delivered to it.

- 2. If you do not have an existing Blocto Account, you have 2 different ways to create one: a) Through Flow Port and b) Through Blocto's mobile application.
-Below are instructions of how to do this in Flow Port.

 #### Creating Account Through Flow Port: Navigate To Flow Port